noooey/AntiAginGAN-for-Cat/README.md

 We explored the latent space to find a latent vector that affects a specific feature.
 Using this vector, the projected latent vector was further adjusted to generate the desired images.

-In conclusion, We can convert cat into a kitten by combining and applying the components.
+In conclusion, we can convert cat into a kitten by combining and applying the components.

 ## References
 https://github.com/NVlabs/stylegan2-ada